Expand the sections below to learn more about CLEAN ENERGY

 Combined with our Elite fuel additives, our heating oil, on-road and off-road diesel, and non-ethanol gasoline are among some of the premium quality products on the market today.

 Propane is a low-carbon fuel alternative, listed as an approved clean fuel of the 1990 Clean Air Act.
 Whether used to heat water for your family, power a farm, or enjoy that fireplace ambiance, propane produces significantly fewer emissions than diesel, gasoline, and even electricity.

-We encourage you to look at the science behind our fuel, the progress the industry has made, and the steps being taken by the fossil fuel administrations to produce clean energy.
+We encourage you to look at the science behind our fuel, the industry's progress, and the steps the fossil fuel administrations take to produce clean energy.
 We also encourage you to look at your own carbon footprint.
 What changes can you make to decrease your carbon emission?
 You are purchasing clean fuel which is a start!
 Check for home upgrades (rebates too) that can improve your output.
 We are all just a tiny fraction of the carbon emission crisis however, small steps can make a big impact.